jasondavis/Capitalizr/readme.md

-This is a simple WordPress utility plugin that will auto-update the title and h2 + h2 tags of a post when it is saved to the database.
+This is a simple WordPress utility plugin that will auto-update the title, h2, and h3 tags of a post when it is saved to the database.
 It ensures that words are correctly capitalized (or lowercased).